 Laura L. Hayman

 Dr. Hayman has also served in leadership roles in the American Heart Association (AHA).
 Currently, she serves on AHA’s International Committee and the Leadership committee, Council on Cardiovascular and Stroke Nursing.
 She holds fellowships in SBM, AHA, the American Academy of Nursing, the Academy of Behavioral Medicine Research and PCNA.
-She has been a member of the PCNA Board of Directors since 1997, served as president, 2006-2007, and currently chairs the International Committee and the Advocacy Committee, and co-edits the Prevention Column, Journal of Cardiovascular Nursing.
+She has been a member of the PCNA Board of Directors since 1997, served as president, 2006-2007, and currently chairs the International Committee, serves as a member of the Advocacy Committee, and co-edits the Prevention Column, Journal of Cardiovascular Nursing.